Now Live: Easier Online License Applications!

 For applicants who receive national certification as a nurse practitioner, certified nurse-midwife, certified registered nurse anesthetist or clinical nurse specialist after July 1, 1998, the registered nurse must hold a master's or doctoral degree in nursing or a related health field granted by a college or university accredited by a regional accrediting agency approved by the board of education in the state in which the college or university is located.
 See Form 2923 for Board-Approved Certifying Bodies.

-An applicant must complete and submit proof of at least 45 contact hours in clinical pharmacology/therapeutics including title of course, number of pharmacology hours per course and date of completion (a photocopy of the page of a transcript that contains the 3 credit course is acceptable).
-This must be completed within 5 years preceding the date of application for the certificate.
+An applicant must complete and submit proof of at least 45 contact hours in clinical pharmacology/therapeutics.
+Continuing education certificates must include the title of course, number of pharmacology hours per course, and date of completion.
+A transcript that contains a 3 credit pharmacology/therapeutics course is also acceptable.
+Proof of contact hours in pharmacology must be completed within 5 years preceding the date of APNP application.
+If needed, a list of possible online programs to assist in the completion of pharmacology hours is provided below.

 Application for Licensure